ekrividus/autoMB/README.md

 ---
 ## TODO:
+* -aja to tier V|VI elemental double nukes.
 * Dial in target changes, currently checked by claim IDs, BT, T but maybe should be done differently.
 * Blue magic handling, not that I know any blues that really bother with MBs anymore.
-* Avatar BPs, if there is a real outcry to support them.
-* Beast Pets, again if there is an outcry, I don't see it happening though.
+* SMN, PUP, and BST pets if there is an outcry.
+I don't see it happening though.